1B05H1N/crowdstrike-ngsiem-fusion-backup/README.md

 # CrowdStrike NGSIEM / Fusion backup (unofficial)

 **Export NGSIEM correlation rules, Falcon Fusion SOAR workflow definitions, NGSIEM lookups, and custom parser definitions to dated folders on disk** using the public Falcon APIs (via [FalconPy](https://github.com/CrowdStrike/falconpy)).
 Optional zip + manifest publish to a mounted share.

-**Repository:** [github.com/1B05H1N/crowdstrike-ngsiem-fusion-backup](https://github.com/1B05H1N/crowdstrike-ngsiem-fusion-backup).
-This tree ships **without** a `.git` directory (no prior history).
-To publish: create the empty repo on GitHub, then locally run `git init -b main`, `git add -A`, `git commit -m "Initial commit"`, `git remote add origin …`, and `git push -u origin main`.

 This is the **grown-up successor** to the author's earlier public project [**crowdstrike-ngsiem-correlation-rules-backup**](https://github.com/1B05H1N/crowdstrike-ngsiem-correlation-rules-backup) (correlation rules only).
 [Background and lineage](#background-and-lineage) explains scope and why this tool exists alongside CrowdStrike's own product improvements.

 ### No affiliation, endorsement, or implied use